bushstas/classy-loader/README.md

 ### obfuscatedLength

-Length of obfuscated class names.<br>
+Length of obfuscated class names.
-By default, it has value "7".<br>
+By default, it has value "7".
 So if you have **"obfuscatedLength"** equal 4

 ```javascript